tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ## Known issues/limitations

 - As described in [Step 2](#step-2-calibration-data-preparation), the calibrator interpolates the pose of the `mapping lidar` at the timestamp of the `calibration lidars`.
 Therefore, the calibrator highly requires time synchronization between all of the lidar sensors.
 - It is required that the `mapping lidar` have high resolution.
 For the `calibration lidar`, both high and low resolutions are acceptable.
-Therefore, the vehicle with only low resolution lidars couldn't use the calibrator.
+Therefore, the vehicle with only low-resolution lidars couldn't use the calibrator.
 - A good initial calibration parameters is required for the calibrator.
-Better initial calibration parameters could help the registration algorithm estimate more reliable transformation.
+Better initial calibration parameters could help the registration algorithm estimate a more reliable transformation.

 ## Pro tips/recommendations

 - For building the map accurately, drive your vehicle at the lowest feasible speed, for example, 2 km/h would be a good speed.
 - In order to create an accurate map, the surroundings of the calibration area are crucial.
-Ensure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions, which shown in the image below.
+Ensure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions, which is shown in the image below.
 This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

 <p align="center">
     <img src="../docs/images/mapping_based_calibrator/mapping_based_vis.svg" alt="radar_reflector" width="900">